Note

 Azure Arc-enabled servers allow you to manage your Windows and Linux servers and virtual machines that are hosted outside of Azure, on your corporate network, or on another cloud provider.
-This document is written to help plan for the automation of onboarding, patch management, and expansion of the capabilities of Azure Arc-enabled servers through VM extensions.
+This document helps you plan automation for onboarding, patch management, and expanding Azure Arc-enabled server capabilities through VM extensions.
 The article presents key recommendations for operations teams to onboard and automate Azure Arc-enabled servers throughout their lifecycle.

 Architecture